Top 5 best mountain lakes in Corsica to explore with your family New

 Our top five best mountain lakes in Corsica promise memorable family hikes.
 Between pine forests and rugged peaks, discover unique flora and fauna in their preserved natural habitats.

-Before setting off, be sure to check the weather and dress appropriately (hiking boots, water, suitable clothing).
+Before setting off, be sure to check the weather forecast and equip yourself accordingly (hiking boots, water, suitable clothing).
 Conditions can change quickly in the mountains.

 Locate